Digital Small Angle Generator for Calibration of your equipment

 Equipment such as autocollimators, angle gauges, electronic levels, and level vials used in block levels require periodic calibration to verify their capability for precise measurement.
-The TA48 small angle generator is a device for obtaining precisely known small angular deflections, allowing users to calibrate their own equipment.
+The DSAG Digital Small Angle Generator is a device for obtaining precisely known small angular deflections, allowing users to calibrate their own equipment.

-It consists of a beam which is pivoted at one end on rollers; the other end can be displaced a known amount by means of a large diameter micrometer drum, the anvil of which bears down vertically on a steel ball mounted on the base.
+It consists of a beam which is pivoted at one end on rollers; the other end can be moved a known amount by means of a displacement transducer in conjunction with a fine threaded screw.
+The transducer rests on the steel ball mounted on the base.

 Alternatively Taylor Hobson has its own UKAS laboratory which can offer an independent, traceable calibration.
 Regular service and calibration will guarantee that the performance specification is traceable to international standards.

 We also offer other less sophisticated sine bars, granite tables, straight edges, squares and alignment telescope test equipment.
 Please contact us for further details.